AutomatedArchitecture/sirenofshame-uwp/readme.md

 #### SirenOfShame.Uwp.MessageRelay

-MessageRelay will theoretically receive messages from either SirenOfShame.Uwp.Background or SirenOfShame.Uwp.Ui and then relay the messages back out to other listeners.
+MessageRelay receives messages from either SirenOfShame.Uwp.Background or SirenOfShame.Uwp.Ui and then relays the messages back out to other listeners.

 #### SirenOfShame.Uwp.Server